ImageMagick v6 Examples --

 Add a Texture to an Image

-For example here I add a texture of course fabric to a photo I took of a pagoda at the Kunming Zoo, in southern China.
+For example, here I add a texture of course fabric to a photo I took of a pagoda at the Kunming Zoo, in southern China.

-convert tile_fabric.gif -colorspace gray -normalize \
+magick tile_fabric.gif -colorspace gray -normalize \

--fill gray50 -colorize 70% texture_fabric.gif
+-fill gray50 +level 35% texture_fabric.gif

-composite texture_fabric.gif pagoda_sm.jpg \
+magick composite texture_fabric.gif pagoda_sm.jpg \

 -tile -compose Hardlight photo_texture.jpg